Kiroley/Kiku-Transcribe/README.md

 **Effective Date:** May 18, 2026

-"Third Ear" is an offline-first transcription application designed to respect user privacy.
+"Kiku Transcribe" is an offline-first transcription application designed to respect user privacy.

 **Data Collection and Processing**
-Third Ear requires access to your device's microphone (`RECORD_AUDIO` permission) strictly for the purpose of transcribing speech to text.
+Kiku Transcribe requires access to your device's microphone (`RECORD_AUDIO` permission) strictly for the purpose of transcribing speech to text.

 * **100% Local Processing:** All audio processing and speech recognition are performed entirely locally on your device using offline acoustic models.
 * **No Data Transmission:** We do not collect, store, upload, or transmit any of your audio recordings, voice data, or generated transcripts to external servers or third parties.
 * **Storage:** Transcripts are saved locally in your device's internal app storage for your convenience.
 You have full control over this data and can delete sessions directly within the app.

-By using Third Ear, you maintain complete ownership and privacy over your voice data and conversations.
+By using Kiku Transcribe, you maintain complete ownership and privacy over your voice data and conversations.

 ## Open Source Licenses

-Third Ear is built using powerful open-source technologies.
+Kiku Transcribe is built using powerful open-source technologies.
 We are grateful to the developers and communities who make these tools available.

 ### Vosk API and Models